engrasa/Getting_Cleaning_Data/README.md

-# "Getting and Cleaning Data Course Project"
+# Getting and Cleaning Data Course Project
-## "README.md"
+## README.md

 The purpose of this project is to demonstrate ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data for analysis.